The AI-first unified platform for front-office teams

 Sounds wild, right?

-In this blog, we’re going to highlight the key points from Miller’s talk and share her methodology for building AI-first businesses, in addition to helping you understand the framework for investing in AI use cases.
+In this blog, we’re going to highlight the key points from Miller’s insightful talk on building AI-first businesses.
+We'll delve into her methodology, offering a step-by-step guide for business leaders.
+Additionally, you'll gain an understanding of the essential framework for investing in AI use cases.

-4 lenses to understand change in the dawn of AI
+Exploring change through 4 key perspectives in the dawn of AI

 “No matter how big the change is, AI is a tool that can handle this rate of change – Allie K Miller